 The answer to this question is, unfortunately, it depends.
 Every situation is different, so it’s impossible to give a definitive answer without knowing all the details of your particular case.
 However, in general, the modification of a trust may be necessary if you want to make changes to how your trust is currently set up.
 This could include things like adding or removing beneficiaries, changing the distribution schedule or appointing a new trustee.
 If you’re considering making any of these types of changes, it’s important to speak with an attorney who can help you determine if the modification of trust is right for you.

 At our law firm, we are very well-versed on trust modifications and can help you make the changes you need to ensure that your trust continues to meet your needs.
-We understand the importance of having up-to-date and affective trust, so we’ll work with you to make sure everything is taken care of.
-Contact us today to schedule a free consultation.
+We understand the importance of having up-to-date and effective trust, so we’ll work with you to make sure everything is taken care of.
+Contact us today to schedule a consultation.
 We’ll be happy to answer any questions you have and help you determine if the modification of trust is right for you.